alchitry/Alchitry-Labs-V2/readme.md

 - [ ] Add checks whenever a value is read for `Bu` values.
 This can be done on `SimpleValue` with `value.bits.isDriven()`.
 - [ ] Fetch signal values in `exitSignal` once `SignalParser` is complete
-- [ ] Add support for struct constants in `exitStruct_const` once a struct type parser is made
+- [ ] Add support for struct constants in `exitStructConst` once a struct type parser is made

+## BitSelectionParser

+The `BitSelectionParser` is responsible for parsing bit selections.
+These take the form of simple array indices like `[4]` or the more complex multi-bit selections like `[4:0]` or `[5+:3]`.
+These are provided via the `BitSelectionResolver` interface.

+Note that signal may have more than one bit selector so the `resolve()` function returns a list of all the selections.

 ## SignalParser